jmh-1/DDPGTennis/README.md

 		scipy
 		ipykernel

-It also requires the reacher environment, which can be dowloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip), unzip this file in the root directory.
+It also requires the Tennis environment, which can be dowloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip), unzip this file in the root directory.

 Tennis.ipynb can be used to test the agent created for this project, by running the cells in order.